evernost/fuzzyCalculator/README.md

 ## What is it?
-The Fuzzy Calculator is a regular calculator supporting classical math operations, but enhanced to work on intervals instead of scalars.
+The Fuzzy Calculator looks like a regular calculator supporting classical math operations, but enhanced to work on intervals instead of scalars.

 In other words, instead of executing calculations on numbers, it runs a Monte-Carlo simulation based on the statistics of the operands.